duckrojo/procastro/docs/source/quickstart/api_provider.rst

 * If the target planet is not found, it raises an exception.

-ApiProvider class
+DataProviderInterface class
 ----------------

-The `ApiProvider` class is the main class that handles the API calls and provides the data to the user.
+The `DataProviderInterface` class is the main class that handles the API calls and provides the data to the user.

 It is organized in the following way: